 Instead, the institution will parcel out its sales over a couple of days, so they don’t depress the stock and can sell at better prices.

-For example, let’s take a look at Netflix (NLFX), which fell from 362 to 325 in on July 18 on a disappointing earnings release.
+For example, let’s take a look at Netflix (NLFX), which fell from 349 to 226 two weeks ago following a disappointing earnings release.
 That was a staggering fall!
-The next day, the downgrades came pouring in from the brokerage houses (thanks for the downgrades after the fall, people!).
+The next day, the downgrades came pouring in from the brokerage houses (thanks for the downgrades AFTER the fall, people!).

-Based on the three-day trading rule, I wouldn’t have considered adding a bullish position on Friday, July 19, Monday, July 22 or Tuesday, July 23.
-But on Wednesday, July 24, according to the rule, I could begin to think about adding a bullish position.
+Based on the three-day trading rule, I wouldn’t have considered adding a bullish position on Wednesday, April 20, Thursday, April 21 or Friday, April 22.
+But on Monday, April 25, according to the rule, I could begin to think about adding a bullish position.

 Here were NFLX’s closing prices on the day of its earnings report and the following days: